 where $[\cdot]_{\mathcal{M}}$ denotes a masking function that returns the gradients for the weights in $\mathcal{M}$, otherwise 0's, and $\eta\geq0$ denotes a learning rate.

-\paragraph{Step 4.
-Bit reduction} To meet the physical constraints of the Rowhammer attack, the final part of our attack procedure requires bit reduction.
-Rowhammer can only flip a very low number of bits in a 4KB memory page and more than one faulty memory cell almost never coexists within a byte.
+\textit{\textbf{Step 4.
+Bit reduction }} To meet the physical constraints of the Rowhammer, the final part of our attack procedure requires bit reduction.
+Rowhammer can only flip a very low number of bits in a 4KB memory page, and more than one faulty memory cell almost never coexists within a byte.
 Therefore, we define a bit reduction function as $\mathrm{Floor}(\theta \oplus \theta^*)$, where $\oplus$ denotes the bit-wise summation, and function $\mathrm{Floor}$ rounds down the number by keeping the most significant nonzero bit only.
 For instance, letting $\theta=1101_2$ and $\theta^*=1010_2$, then $\mathrm{Floor}(\theta \oplus \theta^*)=\mathrm{Floor}(0111_2) = 100_2$.
-In this way, we assure that only one bit is modified in a selected weight while maintaining its change direction and amount as much as possible.
+In this way, we ensure that only one bit is modified in a selected weight while maintaining its change direction and amount as much as possible.

-\subsection{Online Attack Phase: Flipping Bits in the Deployed Model in Memory}
+\subsection{Online Attack Phase: Flipping Bits in the Deployed Model}

-When we access a file from the secondary storage, it is first loaded into the DRAM and when we close the file, the OS does not delete the file from the DRAM to make the subsequent accesses faster.
-However, it shows that space as free to the user and utilizes it as page cache.
-If the file is modified, the OS sets the dirty bit of that modified page and it is written back according to the configured write-back policy.
+When we access a file from the secondary storage, it is first loaded into the DRAM and when we close the file, the OS does not delete the file from DRAM to make the subsequent access faster.
+If the file is modified, the OS sets the dirty bit of that modified page and writes back according to the configured policy.
 Otherwise, the file remains cached unless evicted by some other process or file.
 As Rowhammer is capable of flipping bits in DRAM, we can use it in the online attack phase to flip the weights of the DNN file as it is loaded in the page cache.
-The weights file is divided into pages and stored in the page cache.
+The weight file is divided into pages and stored in the page cache.
 We can flip our target bits as identified by the backdoored parameters $\theta^{*}$, in Section \ref{subsec:offline}.
-The OS does not detect this change as it is directly made in the hardware by a completely isolated process and it keeps providing the page cached modified copy to the victim on subsequent accesses.
-Thus the attack remains stealthy.
-In the online phase of Rowhammer attack, we need to flip bits in the weights file in the required pages and page offsets.
-This can be achieved by unmapping the vulnerable rows from the attacker process with the required offsets and then mapping the target weight file.
-The OS automatically assigns the victim's mapped page to the last unmapped location by the attacker.
-Then, the attacker rows can be accessed repeatedly to flip bits at the same offsets as found in the offline phase but this time in the victim file.
+The OS does not detect this change as it is directly made in hardware by a completely isolated process, and it keeps providing the page cached modified copy to the victim on subsequent accesses.
+Thus, the attack remains stealthy.
+In the online phase, we need to flip bits in the weight file in the required pages and page offsets.
+We achieve this in three main steps.